202306-NEA-DZ-FEW/student-store-team-2/README.md

 ## Features

-- **Responsive Design**: LaCité is accessible on various devices, providing a seamless experience.
+- **Responsive Design**: MadauraStore is accessible on various devices, providing a seamless experience.
 - **Category Carousel**: Easily navigate through different product categories on the home page.
 - **User Testimonials**: Explore experiences shared by other users.
 - **Product Search**: Quickly find specific items using the search functionality.